jorgegv/rage1/doc/BTILE-DATA-DEDUPE.md

-- At a point I have several "big" pieces which can be connected between them, until after a few iterations (or hundreds of iterations :-) I have my puzzle finished.
+- At a point I have several "big" pieces which can be connected between them, until after a few iterations (or hundreds of iterations :-) I have my puzzle finished and all pieces are connected

-- As you can see the previous method is recursively described, since the big pieces (formed by individual pieces) can be treated again as pieces for matching, and so on until the whole puzzle is matched.
+- As you can see the previous method is recursively described, since the big pieces (formed by individual pieces) can be treated again as pieces for matching, and so on until the whole puzzle is connected

 A similar algorithm can be followed for our problem: